 Owner & President, St. Louis Closet Co.

-In 1991 Williams launched the first locally-owned closet firm that installed custom organizing systems.
+In 1991 Williams launched the first locally owned closet firm that installed custom organizing systems, and has watched it grow into a nationally recognized firm.
+She’s also won multiple awards for her entrepreneurship.

 Andy Wilzoch (2009)